 Objectives of MIS

-Goals of an MIS are to implement the organizational structure and dynamics of the enterprise for the purpose of managing the organization in a better way and capturing the potential of the information system for competitive advantage.
+The goals of an MIS are to implement the organizational structure and dynamics of the enterprise for the purpose of managing the organization in a better way and capturing the potential of the information system for competitive advantage.

 Following are the basic objectives of an MIS:

-Capturing Data: capturing contextual data, or operational information that will contribute in decision making from various internal and external sources of organization
+Capturing Data: Capturing contextual data, or operational information that will contribute in decision making from various internal and external sources of organization.

-Processing Data: the captured data is processed into information needed for planning, organizing, coordinating, directing and controlling functionalities at strategic, tactical and operational level.
+Processing Data: The captured data is processed into information needed for planning, organizing, coordinating, directing and controlling functionalities at strategic, tactical and operational level.
 Processing data means:

 making calculations with the data